Mark4815/Covid19-Data_Data_Cleaning_and_Query/README.md

 # SQLviaColab
+Journey at:
+- Uploading a data-set
+- Creating a dataframe
-Journey at uploading a data-set, creating a dataframe, and querying via SQL using Duckdb library so Windows Functions can be used (WIP).
+- Querying via SQL using Duckdb library so Windows Functions can be used.
+- Then including a sample CTE to perform a calculation.
+- Wrapping the calculation into input boxes to improve ease of use.
+- Wrapping calculation in error handling to mitigate issues.